SEBR-0116/mern-jwt-auth-template-back-end/README.md

 This is the back end of a decoupled MERN Stack app that includes JWT Authentication.

 This project uses ES Syntax for the back end (Import instead of Require).
 You can re-configure these to match whichever syntax your app uses.
-If you want to use ES Syntax for yours, check the package.json file in this, note and copy the "Module:true" value found in it
+If you want to use ES Syntax for yours, check the package.json file in this, note and copy the "type": "module", value found in it

 ## To Use This Template